Philipp-MR/CoilGen/README.md

 ### Installation

 1. Download and extract the file of the CoilGen repository
 2. Run one of the examples

+The project requires MATLAB and optionally FastHenry2 for calculation of the coil inductance.
+The MATLAB version should not be older than 2020A.
+Important: It also requires the MAPPING-toolbox since the functions polyxpoly and inpolyon are used.
+Non-propriaty versions of these functions are also very welcome.

 ### Examplary Images